mindplace/wix-js-class/_posts/2017-03-29-class-seven.md

 A library API is a file someone else wrote that you can include into your project.
 You include this external library in your code, which gives you access to the functionality included in the library.

 Let's say we want to use the awesome library `lodash.js`.
-This is a library that allows us to use common programming functionality for arrays, such as different ways of sorting them.
+This is a library that allows us to use common programming functionality for arrays and objects, such as different ways of sorting them.

 ```html
 <!-- Our HTML page -->
 <head>

   <!-- Lodash CDN, included BEFORE the file I intend to use Lodash in -->